Curriculum

 • Assessment

 The faculty at St. Ann School understands that evaluating a program using assessments is only as good as the assessment.
 For this reason, teachers are continually revising and fine tuning the assessments they are using to determine a child’s progress and to meet each child’s individual needs.
-Our staff is dedicated in providing a variety of assessments that are authentic, valid, and reliable.
+Our staff is dedicated to providing a variety of assessments that are authentic, valid, and reliable.
 An assessment evaluation tool was created to help teachers analyze the assessments they are using with the students.

 • Enrichment Classes